reddmetrics/reddmetrics.github.com/aboutus.md

 <div id="person">
 	<ul class="person">
 		<li><img src="/images/dan.png" height=120 width=120 align=left style="margin: 0px 10px 0px 0px;" />
-			<p><FONT COLOR="#a00">Dan Hammer</FONT> is, like, probably the coolest person I know.
-He is handsome and pretty all at once - and oh-so-dreamy, too.
-Dan is a founding member and research analyst at REDD Metrics, specializing in spatial econometrics and natural resource economics.
-His ultimate goal is to master the art of geriatrics while spinning plates.
-Still, he is able to diffuse Rubiks bombs with his light and loose pinky fingers.
-He is friends with Sam and Robin.
-This is his greatest accomplishment.
-At least until he learns how to spin plates.
-Yessah! </p>
+			<p><FONT COLOR="#a00">Dan Hammer</FONT> (<a style="text-decoration:none" href="http://dl.dropbox.com/u/5365589/hammer-cv.pdf">CV</a>) is a founding member and research analyst at REDD Metrics, specializing in spatial statistics and natural resource economics.
+Dan graduated from Swarthmore College in 2007 with high honors in mathematics and economics.
+He was a Lang Scholar and a Watson Fellow, and he passed the swim test with the grace of a cuttlefish.
+Dan is now a researcher and consultant at Resource for the Future, the World Bank, and the Center for Global Development, while he completes a master's degree in geospatial information sciences from the University of Maryland.
+Next year, he will begin a PhD in resource economics and another master's in statistics at UC Berkeley. </p>
 		</li>
 		</br>